Tag Archives: learning disabilities

 dumb kids don’t get perks.

-It wasn’t as if anything changed.
-Once my brief absents was forgotten by my fellow students, life returned to normal.
-I would continue struggling along through school doing my best to blend in and avoid outing my stupidity, until the next surprise evaluation.
+It wasn’t as though it changed anything.
+Once my brief absence was forgotten by my fellow students, life returned to normal.
+I would continue struggling along through school, doing my best to blend in, and avoid outing my stupidity, until the next surprise evaluation.

 1981 – Sour Note